uzairfkhan/Table-extraction-from-PDF/README.md

 # PDF Table Extraction and Excel Export Tool

-This tool extracts tables from a specified PDF file and saves them into an Excel file, with each table placed on a separate sheet.
+Extract tables from a specified PDF file and saves them into an Excel file, with each table placed on a separate sheet.
 The script leverages `pdfplumber` for PDF processing and `pandas` for data handling and exporting.

 ## Prerequisites